erikpukinskis/onnemi-4211/README.md

 ### P.S.S.

-Interesting coincidence, onnemi is a Nahuatl (pre-Aztec) word that means “they/it lives! they go on”
+Interesting coincidence, onnemi is a Nahuatl (pre-Aztec) word that means “it lives! they go!”

 ![Onnemi mentioned in Nahuatl dictionary](onemmi-in-nahuatl.png)